backstage/backstage/.changeset/tasty-avocados-hope.md

 '@backstage/plugin-catalog': patch
 ---

-Migrate catalog api to declarative integration system.
+Migrate catalog api to declarative integration system, it is exported from `/alpha` subpath.